thompsonsed/pycoalescence/docs/necsim/program_listing_file_necsim_README.md.rst

    ## INSTRUCTIONS ##
    ###Compiling the program###
-   See the Requirements section for a full list of the necessary prerequisites.
-Once these are installed, compiling the program should be relatively easy.
-NECSim requires a linker to the boost libraries, as well as the sqlite3 library.
+   See the Requirements section for a full species_id_list of the necessary prerequisites.
+Once these are installed, compiling the program should be relatively easy. necsim requires a linker to the boost libraries, as well as the sqlite3 library.
 It is recommended to run with the maximum optimisation possible.

    Additionally, if support is required for tif files (an alternative to importing csv files), the [gdal library](http://www.gdal.org/) is required.
 See the online documentation for help compiling gdal for your operating system.
 When compiling using gdal, use the ```-D with_gdal``` compilation flag.